John Stelplugh, is an experienced trucker, from Trinity, Texas.

 I grew up driving our farm trucks.
 The first truck I ever drove was a 1949 Chevy 2 ton truck, hauling hay with my family.
 I was only 4 years old then.
 I would drive through the fields while Grandpa, Dad, and my Uncle would buck the bales onto the truck and stack them. (*Just for an FYI, I recently bought that truck back, and am hoping to restore it for my son.)

-Training -- When I started driving, truck driving schools didn’t exist.
+Training — When I started driving, truck driver programs didn’t exist.
 Neither did interstates.
 The interstate system was just getting started, with bits and pieces here and there, joined mainly by US Highways.

 My very first trip was from Kansas City to Sacramento, across Hwy 50.
 I will never forget it either.
 I was with a friend who asked me to “ride along”.
 It was either that, or haul hay all summer.
 So, I decided to take and adventure.
 And what an adventure it turned out to be.